sifrr/sifrr/packages/browser/sifrr-dom/README.md

     // called when an attribute in observedAttrs array is changed }

-  onStateChange(newState) {
+  onPropChange(name, oldValue, newValue) {
-    // called when element's state is changed
+    // called when element's prop is changed
   }

   beforeUpdate() {